mariellefoster/plots_and_projects/README.md

 - requires a dictionary and an imagination

 ## Button that retweets the hash of a random tweet
-- picks a tweets, hashes it, tweets at that person
+- picks a tweet, hashes it, tweets at that person
+- could it do a handshake over twitter?

 ## Make my house a doorbell
 - since we don't have one :(